bluesky/tiled/docs/source/how-to/custom-export-formats.md

     return file.getvalue()
 ```

-Either approach will work in our case.
-Notice that we also get a dictionary of
+Either approach---from scracth or using numpy----will work in our case.
+Notice
-metadata.
-Some formats give us nowhere to put this, and we can just drop it in
+that we also get a dictionary of metadata.
+Some formats give us nowhere to put
-that case.
-Alternatively, we could place it in a header.
+this extra information, and we can just drop it in that case.

 To integrate this with Tiled, we invoke it in a configuration file.